sosuisen/javafx-builder-class-generator/README.md

 ## 1. 🏃‍➡️ Move the cursor over a "new ClassName()" expression.
 - The class must be from the `javafx.scene.*` packages.
 - The class name must be a canonical name or resolved through an import.
+- If you are using the modular system, ensure that the required modules are specified in the module-info.java file.
 - Hint dots(...) will appear under the ClassName when you can generate a builder class.

 <img src="images/hint.png" width="300">